DaddyWarbucks/remote-docsify/docs/README.md

 ?basePath=https://raw.githubusercontent.com/feathersjs-ecosystem/feathers-mongodb/master
 ```

+You can see the result of setting this `basePath` [here](https://daddywarbucks.github.io/remote-docsify/?basePath=https://raw.githubusercontent.com/feathersjs-ecosystem/feathers-mongodb/master
+) and you can see the original `README.md` [here](https://raw.githubusercontent.com/feathersjs-ecosystem/feathers-mongodb/master/README.md) and the GitHub version [here](https://github.com/feathersjs-ecosystem/feathers-mongodb).

 Due to the fact that some GitHub repositories' `master` branch is sometimes called `main` (or even something else) you must substitute the `master` part of the value with the proper one for your repository.

 <div style="margin-top:100px; width:100%; border-top:1px solid grey">

 ### About this utility
-This utility support display of your `README.md` in the Git repository you specify using the ` basePath` search parameter.
+This utility support display of your `README.md` in the Git repository you specify using the `basePath` search parameter.
 The `README.md` can contain any of the normal markdown commands:

 1. This is a numbered list
    - with a sub list _you see?_